IMF approves Portugal disbursement, urges strong policies

-WASHINGTON The International Monetary Fund on Monday approved a 1.48 billion euro ($1.81 billion) loan disbursement to Portugal under the country's 78-billion-euro international bailout and urged it to stick to strong economic policies and reforms so it can regain access to capital markets.
+WASHINGTON The International Monetary Fund on Monday approved a 1.48 billion euro (1.15 billion pounds) loan disbursement to Portugal under the country's 78-billion-euro international bailout and urged it to stick to strong economic policies and reforms so it can regain access to capital markets.

 It said Portugal's end-2012 fiscal targets "remains within reach" but cautioned that weaker revenues meant that the authorities risked missing the budget deficit goals.